ociswap/radix-event-stream/README.md

 }
 ```

 Above, we see an event definition used in one of Ociswap's Basic pools.
-It derives at the very least `radix_engine_common::ScryptoSbor`, which is needed to decode it from binary Scrypto SBOR.
+It derives at the very least `radix_common::ScryptoSbor`, which is needed to decode it from binary Scrypto SBOR.
 Copy this over to your project.

 ### Step 2: Define a global state.